shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

     * `assets/sac-airport-1998-2024.csv` (one station)
   * Each row displays the readings from a given day.
 Columns include station ID, station name, date, and data related to precipitation and air temperature.
   * The [Global Historical Climatology Network Daily Documentation](https://www.ncei.noaa.gov/pub/data/cdo/documentation/GHCND_documentation.pdf) can be used as a reference.
-* **Alternative fuels data**:
-  * Example datasets:
-    * `assets/alt_fuel_stations_oct_10_23.csv` (one day snapshot, all stations, only electric)
-    * `assets/ca_alt_fuel_stations_mar_10_2024.csv` (one day snapshot, California stations, all fuel types)
-  * Each row displays data for one alternative fuel station location.
-Columns include over 70 data fields, including general station information (e.g. name, address, status, access info) and options for different types of alternative vehicles.
-This particular dataset was filtered to only include electric fueling options, but the entire dataset includes other alternative fuel options (e.g. biodiesel, compressed natural gas, ethanol, hydrogen).
-  * [Data Included in the Alternative Fuel Stations Download](https://afdc.energy.gov/data_download/alt_fuel_stations_format) can be used as a reference.

-The data in both of these datasets is organized, but it can still be challenging to find specific pieces of information, or discover answers to questions that previously had no known solution.<br>
+These datasets are organized, but they may not be organized how you want them to be.
+Even given sorted data, it can still be challenging to find specific pieces of information, or discover answers to questions that previously had no known solution.<br>

 Take a few minutes to individually look at the data and think about different types of insight that could be gained from the data.

-* For the historical weather data, consider different stakeholders who could benefit from analysis of climate information -- individuals in agriculture, emergency management, renewable energy, tourism, outdoor recreation, and government agencies -- people like city planners, student club leaders, farmers, gardeners, delivery drivers, event planners, etc.
+* For the historical weather data, consider different stakeholders who could benefit from analysis of climate information -- individuals in agriculture, emergency management, renewable energy, tourism, outdoor recreation, and government agencies -- people like city planners, student club leaders, farmers, gardeners, delivery drivers, event planners, etc.<br>
-* For the alternative fuel station data, consider different stakeholders who could benefit from analysis of alternative fuel stations -- people who own alternative fuel vehicles, people who are thinking of purchasing an alternative fuel vehicle in the future, government policymakers, environmental/conservation groups, energy companies, auto manufacturers, transportation companies, academic and educational institutions, etc.<br>

 ### Developing a Research Question

 Below are some examples of good starting questions that could provide interesting insight for specific stakeholders.
 These questions are meant to give you some inspiration -- you can use a question as is, choose a unique way to approach solving the question, and/or modify the question based on your interests:
 #### Example questions: historical weather data
-* (Note for all historical weather data: Your approach could look specifically at one station with many years of data available, or you could look at several stations in the area and find the averages.)
+* (Note for all historical weather data: Your approach could look specifically at one station with many years of data available, or you could look at several stations in the area for comparison or to find the averages.)
 * **What is the average date for the last Spring frost in the Chico area?**
   * This can help farmers and home gardeners have a better idea of when they can start planting in the Spring without damage to new plants.
   * To answer this question, you might look at the minimum temperatures in specific months (e.g. January - June) and calculate the percentage possibility that temperatures get below 32 degrees F (light freeze) during some range of days.